 We love every single one of our dogs.
 They have no issues using us for their own, devious, purposes.

--if you travel by car, consider a z-fold fence (see dog.com and type "pens"), and a beach umbrella (like from Costco or Sam's - good prices), and a chair - that way a family member can read on the chair, the dog has a nice little pen, and both have shade.
+-if you travel by car, consider a z-fold fence (see dog.com and type "pens"), and a beach umbrella (like from Costco or Sam's - good prices), and a chair - that way a family member can read on the chair while letting the dog pad around the pen, the dog has a nice little pen, and both have some shade.
 One family member can watch the dog (and sew, read, strum the guitar, write postcards etc) whilst the others do chores (or whatever).
 Zfold pen=$50, umbrella=$20, Chair = $20, worth it to save your dog.

 -If a fan is needed - Home Depot has the battery powered Ryobi fan - which runs on the 18 V rechargeable batteries and works with a great hand vac, spot lights - great vacation items to carry with you anyways.